stormearthandlava/stormearthandlava.github.io/guide/general/covenant.md

 The strength of the covenants breaks down to the strength of the covenant signature ability, the strength of the covenant class ability and the strength of the soulbinds.
 The strength of the soulbind will change every week you gain renown.

-So for the TLDR PvE recommendations first
+So for the TLDR PvE recommendations:

 When assuming full renown: